-- A. Written English Requirement: 3 credits (minimum grade of C required) - B. General Education Requirement:
+1. Written English Requirement: 3 credits (minimum grade of C required)

+2. General Education Requirement

 18-credit minimum of which 6 credits are required in each of the three distribution areas: humanities, social sciences/history, and natural sciences/mathematics.
 Within the natural sciences/math distribution, at least 2 credits must be earned in college-level mathematics and 2 credits in the natural sciences.
-The humanities distribution must include at least 2 credits in ethics with a minimum grade of C, and at least one 3-credit course in a humani- - ties discipline (see page 7 for details).
+The humanities distribution must include at least 2 credits in ethics with a minimum grade of C, and at least one 3-credit course in a humanities discipline.

-C. Arts and Sciences Electives: 6 credits - D. Associate Degree Capstone: 3 credits (minimum grade of C required)
+- 3. Arts and Sciences Electives: 6 credits - 4.
+Associate Degree Capstone: 3 credits (minimum grade of C required)

-Other Requirements (30 credits)
+OTHER REQUIREMENTS (30 CREDITS)

-- ► INL 102 Information Literacy 1 credit - ► IND 101 Cornerstone A: Foundations (cornerstone course): 3 credits
+- ▶ INL 102 Information Literacy: 1 credit - ▶ IND 101 Cornerstone A: Foundations (cornerstone course): 3 credits

-The Cornerstone course must be taken in the first term at Excelsior University and cannot be transferred in. - ► Applied Professional and/or Additional Arts and Sciences Credits: 29 credits
+The Cornerstone course must be taken in the first term at Excelsior University and cannot be transferred in. - ▶ Applied Professional and/or Additional Arts and Sciences Credits: 29 credits